JacobPernell/SpotifyDashboard/README.md

 ### High-level technology learning goals
 - Exposure with external APIs/SDKs (in this case, the [Spotify API](https://developer.spotify.com/)
 - Front end dev practice with React
+- Gain exposure building a backend with Python (FastAPI)
 - Gain exposure with Jest (or similar testing framework)
-- Gain exposure building a backend with Python
 - Gain exposure bundling with Webpack
 - Work with Spotify's design system for a consistent experience between my app and Spotify